Registration Instructions Blocks 5-8

 - Decide how many of your 40 points you wish to bid for each course taking into account the space availability shown on the Cornell Registration System.

 - Individual Advising: Bring your worksheet to your advising appointment.
 You will discuss your course choices with your advisor.
 S/he may suggest other courses as well.

 - Select courses for each block.
 Remember that you must select different courses.
 (You cannot select ENG 111 as your first choice in Block 2 and your second choice in Block 3, for example.
 You can only bid on ENG 111 once.)
 You or your advisor can enter your choices into the online registration system at http://www.cornellcollege.edu/registrar/registration/.
-Click on “Online Registration Instructions” ***TIP If you are having trouble in one browser, try a different one.
+Online registration instructions: http://www.cornellcollege.edu/information-technology/software-training/bidding/index.shtml.
+Click on “Online Registration Instructions”.

 - Bidding: Registration is not first come first served.
 All registrations go on a wait list and determination will be made on bidding points.
 If you do not get into your first choice for a block, the bid will be assigned to the second choice class and will be used to determine placement in available seats.
 Hints: The number of seats available for the class will be listed online.
 If few seats are available and this is your first choice you will want to bid a high number.